lsandig/Kirstine.jl/docs/src/tutorial.md

 nothing # hide
 ```

-(Note that the name `:dose` does not necessarily have to match the field name of the `SigEmaxCovariate`.)

 A design will then be a discrete probability measure with atoms (design points) from `dr`,
 and a design point is represented by a `Vector{Float64}`.
 In our simple model, these vector have length `1`.